RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     ![talia](https://media.discordapp.net/attachments/887963616182145044/1184408558834552892/71018.png?ex=658bdd6d&is=6579686d&hm=4129424e58e3da2c92cc835cf7fdf01a4bab2b485b0ae8f72dd9972b6e3f52cc&=&format=webp&quality=lossless&width=180&height=180){ align=left }

+    Increases the wearer's Break Effect by 16%.
+When the wearer's SPD reaches 145 or higher, the wearer's Break Effect increases by an extra 20%.

     * Increases Break Effect
     * Does not provide energy, so ultimate uptime will be lower

 === "Broken Keel"

     ![keel](https://media.discordapp.net/attachments/887963616182145044/1184408601159286844/71023.png?ex=658bdd77&is=65796877&hm=bf2893cf0b7003eda70bdc62133d7f68b46861d96d541e6ce6a5d76faae8d21c&=&format=webp&quality=lossless&width=180&height=180){ align=left }

+    Increases the wearer's Effect RES by 10%.
+When the wearer's Effect RES is at 30% or higher, all allies' CRIT DMG increases by 10%.

     * Increases allies' CRIT DMG
     * Ruan Mei does not really need Effect RES compared to other stats